Adamskoullos/prodev-docs/docs/index.md

 The backend utilises Firebase services:

 - Firestore
+    - Collections for `projects`, `bugs` and `messages`
 - Storage
+    - Storage is used for project cover image and solution images for bugs
 - Authentication

 ## Note

 In an attempt to keep the guide concise, recurring patterns for example adding a view to the router, importing a component or adding a route guard to a new view are assumed and omitted.
 Also styling is specific to each project and also not included.

-The side bar is laid out in the oder of the build and the entry point for each section is the view.
+The side bar is laid out in the order of the build and the entry point for each section is the view.
 However each section includes details for the relevant components, composables and any interactions with Firebase.